 They expect they’re in a private context, like showering in the gym or even in their home or hotel room.
 So restrooms or locker rooms people put surveillance cameras.
 We call that downblousing or upskirting.
 Another form it takes is harassment or assault in virtual or augmented reality.
 So harassment through direct messaging or assault of somebody’s avatar.
 Like in a virtual context.

 Sending unsolicited material, also called cyber flashing.
 Identity theft, where people take someone’s images to make artificial or photoshopped videos.
 It’s intended to portray them as though they’re really in it.
 We call that cheap fake or deep fake.
-And then pressuring or harassing someone to self generate or share explicit images.
+And then pressuring or harassing someone to self generate or share inappropriate images.

 So it’s quite a variety of offenses that fall under this category.
 And much of it makes its way onto massive public sites.